 The best place to look for help, point out bugs or even send patches to is the XForms mailing list.

 The mailing list has been relocated in August 2009, if you're looking for posts from before August 11, 2009 please go here.

-You can try out pre-releases for new versions and report your experiences (or send patches;-) to the the XForms mailing list.
-Don't falsely assume that problems you encounter are too trivial (or already known) – if things don't work as they should that's something that needs to be addressed.
+You can try out development releases and report your experiences (or send patches;-) to the the XForms mailing list.
+Don't falsely assume that a problem you encounter is too trivial (or already known).

-Not at all, it actually was one of the first GUI toolkits freely available!
-It was developed sometime in the begining of the 1990s by Prof. Mark Overmars and Dr. T. C. Zhao.
+Not at all, it actually was one of the first GUI toolkits freely available, It was developed in the begining of the 1990s by Prof. Mark Overmars and Dr. T. C. Zhao.
 Later also Steve Lamont joined the developers.
 See here what the original XForms homepage said about them.